supabase/realtime/ARCHITECTURE.md

 Realtime is a multi-tenant Phoenix app where every node in the cluster runs the same code.
 A tenant is identified by its `external_id`.

-Realtime is deployed across multiple regions in a single cluster.
+Realtime is designed to run across multiple regions as a single inter-connected global cluster.
 Realtime talks to its own database as well as to individual tenant databases.
 Realtime doesn't have to be multi-node and multi-region though, it can also be run self-hosted for example in a single node environment.

 Clients talk to Realtime over a single WebSocket that multiplexes many channels.
 Almost everything else in this document exists to serve one job: get a message published on a tenant's topic.